 Dr Gregory Burke MA (Cantab.)
 MPhil.
 PhD

-Position: Founder and Chairman
+Position: Founder and Chair

 Described by Cranfield MBA magazine as 'one of the UK's leading social entrepreneurs’ Gregory founded and grew AccessAble into the country’s leading access information resource.

-An inspirational speaker, Gregory has delivered speeches and chaired events for a host of organisations including government departments.
 In 2019 Gregory was named as one of the top 10 most influential disabled people in the UK, on the Shaw Trust #DisabilityPowerList100.
-He was listed again in 2020.
+He was listed again in 2020 and again in 2021.

 Anna Nelson